Culion leper colony: Infrastructure

-Marriage, family and its religious influence on the island
+Culture

-Religious organizations on the island influenced the role of marriage, and consequently parenthood, in patients' lives.
+Religious organizations influenced the role of marriage, and consequently parenthood, in patients' lives.
 Before Filipino authorities established a ban on marriage in the colony, Christian groups on the island, along with authorities, took an active stand against the marriage between lepers, citing that "marital life is not conducive to their own well being ... they usher into the world healthy and innocent children who are born only to be separated from their parents and placed under the care of the Welfare Commissioner or of a relative, so that they may not suffer the fate of their progenitors."
-Authorities were also opposed to marriage due to statistics at the time showing that if babies were not removed from their mothers before they were six months old, approximately half of them would become leprous.
+Authorities were also opposed to marriage because statistics at the time showed that if babies were not removed from their mothers before they were six months old, approximately half of them would become leprous.
 This led to a problem for Heiser in which, without the support of a law giving him authority to remove a child, he had to either somehow convince a leprous mother to turn over her child or, without the removal of the child, be forced to possibly allow the mother to expose leprosy to her child.